on2-dev/nasc-vscode-mac-touchbar/README.md

 ## Settings

 You can choose the buttons by setting the following settings.
-Please have in mind the limit of 6 active buttons (if you have the OS control strip enabled, 9 buttons if you don't) .
+Please have in mind the limit of 5 active buttons (if you have the OS control strip enabled, 9 buttons if you don't) .
 More than that will break the layout and the buttons will not be visible.

 - "nasc-touchbar.goToDefinition": (default _true_) Go to the function or variable definition
 - "nasc-touchbar.addCursorAbove": (default _false_) Add a cursor in the line above
 - "nasc-touchbar.addCursorBelow": (default _true_) Add a cursor in the line below
-- "nasc-touchbar.selectNext": (default _true_) Adds a selection to the
+- "nasc-touchbar.selectNext": (default _false_) Selects next match
 - "nasc-touchbar.toggleSidebar": (default _false_) Toggles the sidebar
 - "nasc-touchbar.togglePanel": (default _true_) Toggles the panel in the bottom of the editor
 - "nasc-touchbar.showCommands": (default _true_) Shows the _run command_ prompt